-• Adhered to good corporate governance, compliance with human and labour rights, protection of the environment and prevention of bribery and corruption.
+• Adhered to good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.

-The Fund/Sub-Fund met this characteristic by assessing the extent to which the investee companies act in accordance with relevant legislation and internationally recognised standards: the OECD Guidelines for Multinational Enterprises, the UN Principles for Business and Human Rights and the UN Global Compact.
+The Fund/Sub-Fund met this characteristic by assessing the extent to which the investee companies act in accordance with relevant legislation and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Principles for Business and Human Rights and the UN Global Compact.

-The performance of this characteristic was measured with the indicator 'Limiting investments in material violators of internationally recognized standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact'.
+The performance of this characteristic was measured with the indicator 'Limiting investments in material how the environmental or social characteristics promoted by the financial product are violators of internationally recognized standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact'.